 campaign based on the premise that music strikes emotional chords

 and is often part of special moments.
-The promotional idea was to
+Their promotional idea was to

 stamp lyrics from popular songs on its Coke cans and set "the

-summer to music" with the lyrics on those cans inspiring and
+summer to music" with the lyrics on those cans intended to inspire

 "Song lyrics strike